scottybarr/sliderbarr/README.md

 # SliderBarr

-A simple JavaScript slider component.
+A simple and lightweight JavaScript slider component that **does NOT depend on jQuery UI**.

 ## Getting Started
 SliderBarr is written in CoffeeScript, styled using SASS and uses qunit for unit tests.